YoshiFrancis/Go-Gameserver/examples/README.md

 - Any language capable of utilizing network TCP (most languages fulfill this role)
 - Use of HTMX (will be communicationg application changes via html)

+### Usage

+- .html file must include:
+  - must be contained within div with attributes of id="app" hx-swap-oob="outerHTML" (can have more)
+  - must have an appname

+- You can decide whether to connect to a single leader or open requests for leaders to connect to app
+  - must still implement ability for leaders to connect to app

+- When responding to request, most usual response is to send back HTML as a string

+- Still experimenting with clicks and other forms of inputs other than form requests, but as seen in the aim-trainer example, you can settup an HTTP server within you main app.html and get responses through there.
+Through this method, the user would never be sending requests through the leader but directly to the application, but the application can still respond through the leader or directly